Taimisson/Taimisson/README.md

 - 👨‍💻 computer science student, competitive programmer and cat lover.
 - 🕵️‍♀️ studing software engineering and competitive programming
+- 💬 "In a world where you can be anything, be kind!"

 <h3>
   <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/People/Technologist.png" alt="Technologist" width="25" height="25" /> Technologies